Dear readers of ADxS.org, please forgive the disruption.

 Increases NF-κB p65

-Endotoxin increases NF-κB p65 expression (except in mice with deactivated TNFα receptor):127
+Endotoxin increases the expression of NF-κB p65 (except in mice with deactivated TNFα receptor):127

-Endotoxin-activated microglia (as well as those activated by TNF-α)126 (except in mice with deactivated TNFα receptor)127microglia can increase the expression of inducible nitric oxide synthase (iNOS) and release significant amounts of nitric oxide (NO) and TNF-α, which can damage dopaminergic neurons.125
+Endotoxin-activated microglia (as well as TNF-α)126 (except in mice with deactivated TNFα receptor)127 microglia can increase the expression of inducible nitric oxide synthase (iNOS) and release significant amounts of nitric oxide (NO) and TNF-α, which can damage dopaminergic neurons.125

 Normalizes the kynurenine/tryptophan ratio in plasma and brain

-Does not prevent the increase of serotonin turnover in the brain
+Does not prevent the increase in serotonin turnover in the brain

 IDO can be blocked

-Indirectly by anti-inflammatory drugs that attenuate endotoxin-induced expression of proinflammatory cytokines, e.g., minocycline (a broad-spectrum antibiotic that increases COX-2)133
+Indirectly through anti-inflammatory drugs that attenuate the expression of pro-inflammatory cytokines induced by endotoxins, e.g. minocycline (a broad-spectrum antibiotic that increases COX-2)133

-Endotoxin decreased striatum activity to offered rewards (anhedonia).130 It decreased the motivation to develop activities to obtain sugar rewards, while the preference for sugar over other food was not itself decreased.134123
+Endotoxin reduces the activity of the striatum to offered rewards (anhedonia).130 It reduced the motivation to develop activities to obtain sugar rewards, while the preference for sugar over other food itself was not reduced.134123

 Increased depressive and anhedonic behavior even after 24 and 48 hours

 4.1.2.4.
-Lifetime behavioral changes associated with endotoxin in neonates¶
+Lifelong behavioral changes with endotoxin in newborns¶

 4.1.2.4.1.
-Decreased depression symptoms to stress with unchanged serotonin levels¶
+Reduced depression symptoms in response to stress with unchanged serotonin levels¶

-Neonatal rats treated with endotoxin showed lower depressive symptoms to inescapable pain stress than adult animals.135 Thereby, the serotonin level in the amygdala did not differ before, during or after stress from the animals that were not treated with endotoxin as neonates.
+Newborn rats treated with endotoxin showed lower depressive symptoms in response to inescapable pain stress than adult animals.135 The serotonin level in the amygdala did not differ before, during or after the stress from the animals that were not treated with endotoxin as newborns.

-While basal cortisol levels of newborn rats before endotoxin treatment and also of adult animals of both groups did not differ, adult animals treated with endotoxin as newborns showed a markedly blunted cortisol stress response during and after stress.135
+While the basal cortisol levels of the newborn rats before endotoxin treatment and also of the adult animals of both groups did not differ, adult animals treated with endotoxin as newborns showed a significantly flattened cortisol stress response during and after the stress.135

 4.1.2.4.3.
 Memory problems with renewed immune activation in adulthood¶

-Neonatal rats treated with endotoxin show a response to renewed endotoxin treatment in adulthood77
+Neonatal rats treated with endotoxin respond to repeated endotoxin treatment in adulthood77

 Increased gene expression for microglia cell markers in the hippocampus

-A greater increase in gene expression of glial cell markers in the hippocampus
+A stronger increase in the gene expression of glial cell markers in the hippocampus

 This increase remained elevated for 24 h longer

-A more rapid increase in IL-1beta in hippocampus and PFC
+A faster increase in IL-1beta in the hippocampus and PFC

 Peripheral cytokines or basal corticosterone were unchanged

-This could be prevented by administration of a caspase-1 inhibitor to the adult animals 1 hour before the learning event and subsequent endotoxin administration.
+This could be prevented by administering a caspase-1 inhibitor to the adult animals 1 hour before the learning event and subsequent endotoxin administration.

 A caspase-1 inhibitor prevents the synthesis of IL-1beta